shreyas44/groot/README.md

 # Groot

 An easier way to create GraphQL APIs in Go.
+View full documentation [here](https://groot.shreyas44.com).

-It's built on top of [`github.com/graphql-go/graphql`](https://github.com/graphql-go/graphql), which means it should support most existing tooling built for it.
+Groot is built on top of [`github.com/graphql-go/graphql`](https://github.com/graphql-go/graphql), which means it should support most existing tooling built for it.

 ## Motivation